Tongyaya/Anony/README.md

 ## Simulation

-Simu1.1 to Simu1.3 reproduce the results of Figure 1 in the manuscipt, comparing the GMLE and PMLE methods.
-Simu2 replicates the results of Table 1 in the manuscipt, comparing the PMLE and SPMLE methods.
+Simu1.1 to Simu1.3 reproduce the results of Figure 1 in the manuscript, comparing the GMLE and PMLE methods.
+Simu2 replicates the results of Table 1 in the manuscript, comparing the PMLE and SPMLE methods.
 Simu3 contains the code specifically designed for visualizing key data and results.
 Simu4 is the supplementary experiment, providing additional empirical evidence to validate our research.

 ## RealData